SignalK/specification/gitbook-docs/security.md

 Clients can include the `Authorization` HTTP header with the initial connect request.
 The format of the header should be `Bearer {token}`, for example `Authorization: Bearer eyJhbGciOiJIUzI1NiIsI...ibtv41fOnJObT4RdOyZ_UI9is8`

-Note that clients with a token can also include the `token` key in every signalk message sent over the websocket connection as they would for other streaming protocols.

 #### Other Clients